From the Arabic: AN IMITATION

 The heart which tender thought clothes like a dove

 In the battle in the darkness in the need

 Nor claim one smile for all the comfort love 15

 Email Poem |

-Analysis and Comments on From the Arabic: AN IMITATION
+Comments, Analysis, and Meaning on From the Arabic: AN IMITATION

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem From the Arabic: AN IMITATION here.